e271828e/Flight.jl/docs/notes/design/framework_spec.md

 ### 9.2 Outbound: snapshot publication

-Every reader outside the loop — GUI panels, output [devices](#g-device), the log — needs a picture of the model that holds still while it is read, and none of them should have to make the loop wait to get one.
+Every consumer of model state — GUI panels, output [devices](#g-device), the log — needs a picture of the model that holds still while it is read, and none of them should have to make the loop wait to get one.
 Publication is the answer: one immutable value per [boundary](#g-boundary), handed out through a single atomic reference.
 Three